mmistakes/minimal-mistakes/_posts/2017-04-22-motorcycles-of-cuba.md

 {: .full}
 As with everything in Cuba, the motorcycles and their locations are obscenely photogenic.

 {% include gallery caption="350cc Jawas in “Red Style” and “Black Style” in Havana.
-Photo Credit: Adam Nagel" %}
+Photo Credit: Adam Nagel" class="full" %}
-{: .full}
 {% include gallery id="gallery2" caption="A 250cc MZ and a 100cc Suzuki 2-stroke in Havana.
-Photo Credit: Adam Nagel" %}
+Photo Credit: Adam Nagel" class="full" %}
-{: .full}